ericdano/AERIESCanvasGAM/README.md

 CanvasGroups_GoogleSheetToGroup.py - Takes a master list of a teacher email, Google Sheet ID, Canvas Group ID and updates a Canvas Group based on Emails contained in the Google Sheet ID.
 Used for making Groups in Canvas for like Librarians who want to message in Canvas to students who might have fines, etc.

 AllCampusStudentInformationCourses.py - Is a script that takes data from AERIES and then puts students in an informational course, and a corresponding section of that course for their grade.
 It is used for campus wide announcements and stuff.

+ExpireADAccounts.py - Set an expiration date in AD, and this script will then, when it finds accounts with that date, disable AD/Google/Canvas accounts for the users/